Information for landlords

 Landlords- we need your homes

 Call us direct on 01604 838114 to get your property advertised in the next CBL cycle (we welcome calls via the text relay service).
-The council works with accredited landlords.
+We work with accredited landlords.

 General advice for landlords

 Anyone wishing to become a private sector landlord should be aware of the following